G4Q95/AutoShortsWebApp/playwright-status.md

 - `findElementWithText` - Finds elements containing specific text
 - `elementWithTextExists` - Checks if elements with specific text exist
 - `waitForElementWithText` - Waits for elements with specific text to appear
-- `closeVoiceSettingsIfOpen` - Utility to close voice settings panel if open
+- `closeVoiceSettingsIfOpen` - Utility to close voice settings panel if open (migrated to audio-utils.ts)
 - `waitForScenes` - Waits for scene elements with multiple selector strategies

 ### Test Cases